surifirstpin/Acubi_documentation/Version.5/AcuBi_Homepage.md

 **Image 3**
 ## Forgot password

-  - In case if there is any mismatch in credentials while logging in, Click **Forgot Password**.
+  - In case if there is any credentials mismatch while logging in, Click **Forgot Password**.

   - It will navigate to Reset password screen.